 My first recollections of “weather routing” relied on Admiralty Routing Charts which contained data that was frequently many hundreds of years old.
 We used these charts together with decades of observed Met data to create statistically fast racing routes.
 As time has passed, the weather has become less reliable.
 When we first noticed the problem, we reduced our sampling period from 100 years, to 10, then 5 and now – today we rely almost exclusively on the most recent iterations of global weather models which show little similarity to those original historical data observations.
 We all know it; the weather is changing and today it’s changing at an ever faster rate.

 Sailors in particular, derive a unique perspective of the natural environment and so, are well placed to communicate the real and present effects of climate change to a wider audience.

 Have you made any eco conscious adaptations to your sailing habits / equipment that you would recommend to other boaters?

 I would always encourage people to embrace technologies that improve efficiency and reduce our reliance on fossil fuels.
 Strangely, it was our pursuit of performance gains on long events like the Vendée Globe that drove us towards new more efficent batteries, solar panels and hydro generators.
 Today it’s possible to run a race boat fully off the grid and without the vast fuel loads we once carried and used.

 Sometimes the simplest things are just as effective.
 We have always victualed and packed carefully to save weight – but today we have that down to a fine art.
 Of course, nothing is ditched at sea but the packaging and waste we bring ashore is tiny compared to the huge black sacks of rubbish we used to bring ashore during our Challenge Race days.

-Part two of our interview with Mike Golding OBE will feature in The Green Blue’s October newsletter.
+You can read part two of our interview with Mike Golding OBE here.

 If you’re feeling inspired to make some changes to your boating, then don’t forget to check out the Information and Advice pages.